-In the past year, your organization has certainly made more attempts to engage and support your customers digitally.
+In the past couple of years, your organization has certainly made more attempts to engage and support your customers digitally.
 But are you doing it right?

-Customers have become increasingly comfortable with digital purchases in 2020, and that level of comfort is expected to increase in 2021.
+Customers have become increasingly comfortable with digital purchases in 2020 & 2021.
+That level of comfort is expected to increase substantially in 2022.

 It’s not enough to undergo a digital transformation just for the sake of it.
 It’s time to create digital customer experiences that keep your customers coming back consistently.

 What is digital customer experience?